top of page

 When can I have an assessment?

-Some times of the year are very busy.
-I do my very best to see people within a few weeks, but this can be extended to months especially between October and March.
-In the summer time, it can be within a week or two.
+Some times of the year are busier.
+I do my very best to see people within a few weeks, but this can be extended to months at the busiest times.
 Once I have met you, your report is usually with you in less than a week but you can let me know if you need something very quickly.
 Cancellations can sometimes happen so only use this as a guide.
 Send me an email on the contacts page to check.
+If it is genuinely urgent I will always try to do my best.

 Where do I need to go?